WPGlobus/WPGlobus/readme.txt

 > **Premium Extensions**

-* [WooCommerce WPGlobus](http://www.wpglobus.com/shop/extensions/woocommerce-wpglobus/): adds multilingual capabilities to WooCommerce-based online stores.
+* [WooCommerce WPGlobus](http://www.wpglobus.com/product/woocommerce-wpglobus/): adds multilingual capabilities to WooCommerce-based online stores.
-* [WPGlobus Plus](http://www.wpglobus.com/shop/extensions/wpglobus-plus/): adds URL fine-tuning, publishing status per translation, multilingual Yoast SEO analysis and more.
+* [WPGlobus Plus](http://www.wpglobus.com/product/wpglobus-plus/): adds URL fine-tuning, publishing status per translation, multilingual Yoast SEO analysis and more.
+* [Multilingual WooCommerce Nets Netaxept](http://www.wpglobus.com/product/multilingual-woocommerce-nets-netaxept/): with this add-on, you will be able to translate the Nets payment methods' titles and descriptions to multiple languages.
+* [WPGlobus Mobile Menu](http://www.wpglobus.com/product/wpglobus-mobile-menu/): makes the WPGlobus language switcher menu compatible with mobile devices and narrow screens.

 = Compatibility with Themes =

 WPGlobus works correctly with all themes that apply proper filtering before outputting content.
 Some themes incorporate 3rd party plugins (e.g., sliders, forms, composers) - not all of them are 100% multilingual-ready.
 When you see elements that cannot be translated, please let the theme / plugin authors know.
 We are ready to help them.

+> Special note about "Page Builders / Composers": Currently, WPGlobus is compatible with the WPBakery Visual Composer.
+Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), etc. - are **not supported at this time**.

 = Plugin Compatibility =